 The number of people shunning the regular office based 9-5 to become a digital nomad is rising and at CashLady we full support the remote working lifestyle.

 In the US alone 4.8 million workers describe themselves as digital nomads, with nearly a third of those surveyed saying they planned on it in the next 2-3 years according to Forbes.

-It’s certainly an appealing lifestyle when you consider many workers are turning to personal loans for the expense of living in the UK’s major cities, as is highlighted in our high-cost short term credit city index.
+It’s certainly an appealing lifestyle when you consider many workers are turning to personal loans for the expense of living in the UK’s major cities.

 Digital nomads travel the world and soak up new experiences, all while working freelance or running their own business online.

 Ready to swap your office desk for a sun lounger?

 Read on for three financial steps to take if you want to be a digital nomad.